 Of course, the primary concern is how to digitize health records and ensure data security and privacy.
 How do you upload a patient’s health records, how can you make that information easy for doctors to use, and how can you prevent that health information from leaking?
 Both the law and medical ethics require Patient-doctor confidentiality.
 Blockchain technology is a way to ensure privacy and safety.

 That’s why one of the long term challenges of digital health technologies is data security and access.
 Even if the COVID-19 vaccine promises that one day we will be able to confidently and safely use traditional health services, everyone now sees the potential to speak to a doctor anytime and anywhere.
 This is just the beginning of digital health care.
 Health information technologies will revolutionize how to deliver health.
 The question is not when but how fast?

-These apps did not replace the need to talk to a doctor—even if you know your health statistics, you don’t know how to interpret them—it did enable people to regularly and proactively monitor their health.
+These apps associated with wearables will never replace the need to talk to a doctor—even if you know your health statistics, you will probably not know how to interpret them in a meaningful way.
+They will somehow enable people to regularly and proactively monitor their health.
 This is especially important for those with chronic health conditions like diabetes or heart disease.

 Mobile health as a diagnostic tool

 Today, perhaps one of your most powerful medical device is your own cell phone.
 Anyone can download a health app, and enjoy features that help them take charge of their physical and even mental well-being.

 Here are some of the most commonly used health apps and how people use them to manage everything from sugar levels to anxiety.